-Take a look at some of these cases to see how they play out in litigation in Illinois and other jurisdictions.
+Take a look at some past cases to see how they have played out in litigation in Illinois and other jurisdictions.

 A woman in her early forties was admitted to a hospital for surgery on her nose.
 Doctors and nurses prepared her for the procedure as they would any other patient, and that included the administration of anesthesia.

-Her suit alleged they were negligent in failing to check her allergies, administering the drug, and not monitoring her deteriorating condition.
+Her suit alleged that they were negligent in failing to check her allergies, administering the drug, and not monitoring her deteriorating condition.
 The defendants replied that this was an unforeseeable situation that they could not control.
 The jury did not buy this defense.
 They awarded the woman $1,000,000 for her injuries.

 The patient in this case was prescribed a course of surgery because she was suffering from endometriosis.
 This is a condition affecting the lining of the uterus.
-There were two anesthesiologists present and they were the ones responsible for the misconduct in question here.
+There were two anesthesiologists present, and they were the ones responsible for the misconduct in question here.

 Here, a 24-year-old single mother was rushed to the hospital when she started experiencing nausea, vomiting, trouble breathing, and other symptoms.
-Doctors thought that she might have developed a dilated bile duct so they began surgery to confirm and handle the problem.
+Doctors thought that she might have developed a dilated bile duct, so they began surgery to confirm and handle the problem.

-Unfortunately, instead of using general anesthesia, the doctors used an IV sedation solution; also, as plaintiffs later contended, they did not properly maintain her airways.
+Unfortunately, instead of using general anesthesia, the doctors used an IV sedation solution; also, as plaintiffs later contended, they did not properly maintain her airway.
 In their opinion, this resulted in liver failure, renal failure, cardiac arrest, and her subsequent death.
 The defendant doctors and hospital alleged that she died from a pulmonary embolism that caused a heart attack.
-The jury thought that the negligence of the defendants was to blame and game the decedent’s estate $7,896,538 for economic and non-economic damages.
+The jury thought that the negligence of the defendants was to blame and gave the decedent’s estate $7,896,538 for economic and non-economic damages.

+A 38-year-old woman went in for a routine sinus surgery when she developed complications due to the anesthesia and died.
+Apparently, doctors failed to adequately run a pre-operative history on her.
 If they did, they would have discovered that she had sleep apnea.
 Also, her estate later contended that doctors failed to appreciate her body type when administering the anesthesia.
 These failures led to the complications that killed her.
 Without admitting any fault, the defendants decided to settle for $1,100,000.

-There the anesthesiologists tried to put him under but it took several attempts.
-Finally, they were successful-at least they thought so.
-For an extended period of time, he actually was not receiving any air at all while he was under general anesthesia.
+There, the anesthesiologists tried to put him under, but it took several attempts.
+Finally, they were successful, they thought.
+But for an extended period of time, he actually was not receiving any air at all while he was under general anesthesia.
 This gave him a severe brain injury and necessitated long-term medical care.